Barge Haulers on the Volga: Background

 Repin was accepted into the Imperial Academy of Art in St. Petersburg in 1863.
 The academy at the time was known for its deep conservatism and leaning towards academic art, a fact that bred a sense of revolt and desire for change in many of its students.

 Barge Haulers was inspired by scenes witnessed by Repin while holidaying on the Volga in 1870.
-He made a number of preparatory studies, mostly in oil, while staying in Shiriaev Buerak, near Stavropol (Stavropol-na-Volge).
+He made a number of preparatory studies, mostly in oil, while staying in Shiriaev Buerak, near Stavropol-on-Volga.
 The sketches include landscapes, and views of the Volga and barge haulers.